erikandersson96/portfolio-project-five/README.md

 A yellow transparent loading overlay (like in Boutique Ado) will pop up with two spinning arrows and a success message will pop up.
 The user will now see a thank you text above and the order, deliver to and billing information below.

 The user can update their information about delivery and so on on their `Profile` page.

+To access the `blog` the user clicks on the blog button.
+At the blog all the blog posts are listed, and all of them are created by the team at `AndWatch's`.
+If the user clicks on one of the blog posts he/she will then be displayed with the details of the blog post.
+If the user scrolls down there is a `comment` section were (only registered users) can add comments on the blog post.
+All users (even those who aren't logged in or registered) can see the comments section.
+Only `"Store Managers/Admin"` can delete comments that have been posted on blog posts, to ensure a friendly language from users.

+Logged in users can add watches to their `wish list` if they want to, they can do so at each `watch details` page.
+They can then remove each induvidual watch from the `wish list` as they wish to do.

 #### Good To Know